 That’s what it can feel like anyway, to the individual bearing such a physical marker of trauma to the body.
-And on those warm, clothing-optional days of summer, or in the privacy of your bedroom, with a loved one or partner, it can cause a great deal of insecurities and anxiety.
+On those warm, clothing-optional days of summer, or in the privacy of your bedroom, with a loved one or partner, it can cause a great deal of insecurities and anxiety.

 Some folks go to extreme lengths to conceal their scars with clothes and make-up.
 That’s sad, because a little scar prevention and scar treatment cream for developing and existing scars can reduce a scar or even prevent it completely.

 In this article we’ll review how to care for a wound, to nip a scar before it develops.
 We’ll also articulate how to care for existing scars, and how a scar treatment system, like Dermefface FX7 Scar Reduction Therapy can fade a scar and the damage it does to your self-confidence.

 The single best thing you can do to prevent a scar is to get it early.